English Springer Spaniel vs St. Bernard: Complete Comparison (2026)

 Grooming and Maintenance Comparison

 Daily and periodic maintenance requirements differ between English Springer Spaniel and St. Bernard.
 English Springer Spaniel has moderate grooming needs, while St. Bernard requires high (heavy seasonal shedding) maintenance.
 Professional grooming costs reflect these differences: English Springer Spaniel owners typically spend $200-$400 annually on grooming, compared to $400-$800 for St. Bernard.
-Beyond professional grooming, at-home maintenance includes regular brushing, bathing, nail care, and dental hygiene.
-The time commitment for daily grooming and general habitat maintenance is an important lifestyle consideration.
+Between professional visits, plan on regular brushing, bathing, nail care, and dental hygiene at home.
+The time commitment for daily grooming and general home environment management is an important lifestyle consideration.
 Factor grooming costs and time into your total ownership commitment when deciding between these dogs.

 Best for Low-Maintenance Owners